 Today we’re to take a look at how we design housing with low energy use in mind, and how the principles and guidelines of the passive house standards can inform that.
 While the passive house standards themselves provide an excellent framework for low energy design, the strategies they embody can be applied to benefit all housing regardless of the regulations and assessments applied.

 So we’ll begin today by taking a look at what those principles are and what requirements and standards apply to meet passive house certification.
 We’ll then move on to consider how these concepts can be applied in a more general context, bringing the benefits of low energy design to all types of projects.

 The Passive House regulatory framework originated in the late 1980s with ideas developed by Bo Adamson of Lund University, Sweden, and Dr Wolfgang Feist of the German Institute for Housing and the Environment.

 These research projects led to the construction of several experimental homes in the German city of Darmstadt.
 Building on these early 90s experiments, Dr Feist founded the Passivehaus Institute in 1996 with the aim of developing and refining this concept, and ultimately promoting its use around the world.

 From the first projects outside of Germany in the early 2000s, passive house certified buildings can now be found all over the world.

 The actual standard itself however, only codifies a set of principles that have been applied to buildings for a considerably longer time, even back as far as the middle ages, albeit in a far less refined form.

-As building regulations have developed, and energy performance become a more important consideration elements from the passive principles have become more and more integrated into modern homes, and are increasing beyond high end self built to be part of mainstream housing practice.
+As building regulations have developed, and energy performance becomes a more important consideration element, the passive principles have become more and more integrated into modern homes, and are increasing beyond high end self built to be part of mainstream housing practice.

 Passive House Principles